 We have been offering support to children, young people and adults for more than 40 years.

-We offer appointments from 9.00 am to 9.00 pm in our comfortable Altrincham Counselling Centre, at The Broomwood Community Centre, and home counselling for those who are unable to attend due to health reasons.
+We offer appointments starting from 9am to 8pm Mondays to Thursdays, 9am to 3pm Fridays and 10am to 12pm Saturdays.
+Sessions can be remote (phone / Zoom) or in person at our comfortable centre in Altrincham.
+Sessions are also held at other locations such as the Broomwood Community Centre.
+We offer home visit counselling for those who are unable to attend due to health reasons.
 We can offer a choice of male or female counsellor, and counselling in a range of languages.

 We offer a free assessment and up to 8 free counselling sessions for those from households with a low income.

 *** 24/05/2021 *** Face-to-face counselling, online (Zoom) and telephone sessions available at the usual times.
 Please see our website for up to date information.

 We also have a community Café - the Café in the Park - open Monday to Sunday 9am to 5pm (check web site for any changes due to government covid guidelines).

 The Counselling & Family Centre counselling service has been accredited by the British Association for Counselling and Psychotherapy (BACP).